PerseusRealDeal/OpenWeatherAgent/README.md

 # In Brief

-> This library lets a developer make calls requesting data available for free with [OpenWeather API](https://openweathermap.org).
+> OpenWeatherMap Free API Client.
+This library lets a developer make calls requesting data available for free with [OpenWeather API](https://openweathermap.org).
 It brings implementation of [`Current Weather Data`](https://openweathermap.org/current) and [`5 Day / 3 Hour Forecast`](https://openweathermap.org/forecast5) of the API.

 > Having an [individual API key](https://openweathermap.org/appid) is required.